 Endocarditis is inflammation of the inside lining of the heart chambers and heart valves (endocardium).
+It is caused by a bacterial or, rarely a fungal infection.

 Valve infection; Staphylococcus aureus - endocarditis; Enterococcus - endocarditis; Streptococcus viridans - endocarditis; Candida - endocarditis